drtaissa/drtaissa.github.io/cv.md

     “Why Galaxies Care about AGB Stars III: A Closer Look in Space and Time”, Proceedings of a conference held 28 July – 1 August 2014, at University Campus, Vienna, Austria.
 Edited by F. Kerschbaum, R. F. Wing, and J. Hron.
 ASP Conference Series, Vol. 497.
 San Francisco: Astronomical Society of the Pacific, 2015

 ## GRANTS AWARDED
+* 2023–2026, Discovery Early Career Researcher Award (DECRA) from the Australian Research Council (ARC)
+* 2019–2022, Senior Postdoctoral Fellow of the Research Foundation Flanders (FWO)
+* 2016–2019, Postdoctoral Fellow of the Research Foundation Flanders (FWO)
 * 2014, “Forskningsstipendium” travel grant of 13 000 kr from The Royal Swedish Academy of Sciences (KVA)
 * 2013, “Chalmersska forskningsfonden” travel grant of 7000 kr from Chalmers University of Technology
 * 2012, “Stiftelsen Hiera-Retzius stipendiefond” grant of 15 000 kr from The Royal Swedish Academy of Sciences (KVA)

 ## SUPERVISION
+* Arnout Coenegrachts, “Irregular seasoning: the clumps of salt around IK Tau” 2021 – 2022 at KU Leuven
+* Nurul Husna Mohammad Bokhari, “Silicon monoxide in the winds of evolved stars” 2021 – 2022 at KU Leuven
+* Final year undergraduate research projects 2023 at Monash University.
 * Lisa Decock (MSc), thesis research project “In-depth comparison of two high mass-loss rate AGB stars” undertaken over the Belgian academic year 2020-2021 at KU Leuven.
 * Ciara O’Sullivan (MSc), co-supervisor of thesis research project “ATOMIUM: Tracing the origins of dust in evolved